fluxninja/aperture/docs/content/get-started/playground/playground.md

 ### Running demo applications and designing test scenarios

 By default, playground is started with a simple demo scenario loaded.
 The demo application includes three sets of pods and services.
-There is also a simple latency gradient policy applied to them, and K6 load generator pattern created.
+There is also a java rate limiting escalation policy applied to them, and K6 load generator pattern created.
 When the entire deployment turns green, the load generator can be started with the "Start Wavepool Generator" button in the Tilt UI.
 It will run a 2-minute test in a loop, until the "Stop Wavepool Generator" button is not clicked.

 There are other playground scenarios under the `playground/scenarios/` directory, and they can be loaded during `Tilt` setup by passing a relative path